section-13/akula/README.md

  sudo pacman -S blackarch
  ```
+ If a package sig is failing, download it individually and install it individually.

  --noconfirm flag defaults yes to eveything
  - sudo pacman -Rcns removes package and its dependencies as well. <br/>